PennLINC/simbids/docs/installation.rst

 Not running on a local machine? - Data transfer
 ***********************************************

-If you intend to run *fMRIPost-template* on a remote system, you will need to make your data available within that system first.
+If you intend to run *SimBIDS* on a remote system, you will need to make your data available within that system first.

 For instance, here at the Poldrack Lab we use Stanford's